Joe Nichols: 2021–present: Good Day for Living

 On April 23, 2021, Nichols released his first new single in three years titled "Home Run".
 The song impacted country radio on May 10 under Quartz Hill.

 Nichols' likeness, along the Quartz Hills Records logo, was featured on the #8 car of Tyler Reddick at NASCAR's Goodyear 400 race at Darlington Raceway on May 9, 2021.

-Nichols tenth studio album, Good Day for Living was released in February 2022.
+Nichols tenth studio album, Good Day for Living, was released in February 2022.

 Personal life

 On January 8, 2005, Nichols returned to Nashville to see a therapist after causing a scene in Steamboat Springs, Colorado, while intoxicated on amphetamines and alcohol.
 He had been battling an addiction since 2002 after the death of his father.
 On October 13, 2007, Nichols was checked into a substance abuse rehabilitation program.

 Nichols married Heather Singleton on September 9, 2007, in Savannah, Georgia.
-He had known Singleton since they were both 19 years old.
+He had known Singleton since they were 19 years old.
 The couple have two daughters.
 Nichols also has another daughter, born 1998, from a previous relationship.

 Nichols is a lifelong fan of the St. Louis Cardinals.